 Fall 2019 measures that required further action or discussion from a Standing Committee were deferred to the spring 2020 cycle.
-This includes measures where consensus was not reached or those that require a response to public comments received.
+This includes measures in which consensus was not reached or those that require a response to public comments received.
 Measures undergoing maintenance review retained endorsement during that time.
-Track 2 measures will be reviewed by the CSAC in November.

-During the CSAC meeting on November 17-18, 2020, the CSAC will review fall 2019 measures assigned to Track 2.
-Evaluation summaries for measures in Track 2 have been described in this memo and related PEF draft report.
-A list of measures assigned to Track 1 can be found in the Executive Summary section of the PEF draft report for tracking purposes and can also be found in a separate report.
+During the spring 2020 CSAC meeting on November 17-18, 2020, the Consensus Standards Approval Committee (CSAC) reviewed all measures assigned to Track 2.
+A list of measures assigned to Track 1 can be found in the Executive Summary section of this report for tracking purposes, but these measures were reviewed during the July 28-29, 2020 CSAC meeting.